tokio-rs/website/content/blog/2023-01-03-announcing-turmoil.md

 ```

 Similar to [`loom`][loom], we provide simulated networking types that mirror
 `tokio::net`.
-Define a new module in your crate named `net` any other name of
+Define a new module in your crate named `net` or any other name of
 your choosing.
 In this module, list out the types that need to be toggled
 between `turmoil` and `tokio::net`: